reveware/drill-down/README.md

 # Drill Down

-This is a pet project, that looks to emulate the typical interactions from a social network, meaning having users, who can add friends, create, tag and comment posts, and some sort of messaging.
-And It will add some new type of user interactions, such as `Time Bombs`*
+This is a pet project, that looks to emulate the typical interactions from a social network: whereyou can create users, who can add friends, create, tag and comment posts, interact with each other via messaging.
+This project also adds an interesting feature, giving users new interactions, such as `Time Bombs`*

-This should eventually serve as a framework to drive the `POV` for the FPS unity project.
+This Web App should eventually serve as a framework to drive the `POV` FPS Unity project and the Render series Blender project.

 you can find more information about the idea under `/docs` , as well as a postman collection to get started.